Horospheres in Teichm\"uller space and mapping class group: Introduction

-The proof of Theorem \ref{Result four} is inspired by the geometric proof of Royden's Theorem, due to Ivanov \cite{ivanov2001isometries}.
+The proof of Theorem \ref{Result four} is inspired by Ivanov's geometric proof of Royden's Theorem \cite{ivanov2001isometries}.
 The vague idea is that, the action of $f$ on horospheres should induce an action on the space of (projective) measured foliations.
 In fact, there is a subset of $\mathcal{MF}$ with full measure, on which the action induced by $f$ is an isomorphism.

 Let us explain more details.
 A measured foliation is \emph{indecomposable} if it is equivalent either to a simple closed curve or to some minimal component with an ergodic measure (see \S \ref{MF} for the precise definition).
 Denote by $\mathcal{MF}_{ind}$ the set of indecomposable measured foliations.
 It is well known that $\mathcal{MF}_{ind}$ is a subset of $\mathcal{MF}$ with full measure.
 For $\mathcal{F} \in \mathcal{MF}$ and $X \in \mathcal{T}_{g,n}$, we denote by $\operatorname{HS}(\mathcal{F}, X)$ the horosphere associated with $\F$ and passing through $X$.